rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/CreatingALB.md

 ---

-# 🔗 Step 9: Attach the Target Group
+# 🔗 Attach the Target Group

 Return to the ALB creation page.